Estelindis/aikido/README.md

 ## User Goals
 - Navigate easily through a clear, readable website with attractive colours and images.
 - Learn what aikido is.
-- Learn who can join the MU Aikido Club.
+- Learn who can join the MU Aikido Club and where else one might practise aikido if not eligible to join MUAC.
 - Find training times and locations.
 - See what aikido practice is like and what other club activities take place.
 - Join the club.